Demo 3: Inner Product Spaces#

 ImmutableDenseMatrix.inner = inner

-We’ll now check that the function behaves as expected:
+We will now check that the function behaves as expected.
+We will check this using the vectors

 x1 = Matrix([1, 2])